I Looked East and I Looked West programme of events

 3.30-5.00 “The Gathering” concert – All Irish & English guests – featuring some serendipitous and even spontaneous collaborations!
 A bit of a party for the final event of the weekend.

-Pub sessions from 12 noon till late – details will be in the souvenir programme.
+Pub sessions from 12 noon till late – details in the souvenir programme.

 “Go home to your dinners!”